A background check or background investigation is the process of

 Other interpersonal interviews

 Employers may investigate past employment to verify position and salary information.
-More intensive checks can involve interviews with anybody that knew or previously knew the applicant--such as teachers, friends, coworkers, and family members; however, extensive heresay investigations in background checks can expose companies to lawsuits.
+More intensive checks can involve interviews with anybody that knows or previously knew the applicant--such as teachers, friends, coworkers, and family members; however, extensive heresay investigations in background checks can expose companies to lawsuits.
 Past employment and personal reference verifications are moving toward standardization with most companies in order to avoid expensive litigation.